genffy/genffy/README.md

 ### Hi there 👋

 - 💻 A web developer
-- 🏋️ Marathon & Trail runner 🏃, trying rock climbing 🧗
+- 🏋️ Marathon & Trail runner 🏃, Swim 🏊
 - 🌱 I’m currently learning something about AI 🤖️

 <!--